edmcman/ansible-files/README.md

 1. `./scripts/install_ansible.bash`
 2. `ansible-galaxy install -r requirements.yml`
-3. `sudo -E ansible-playbook --connection=local -i localhost, local.yml --tags all,initial`
+3. `ansible-playbook --connection=local -i localhost, local.yml --tags all,initial -K`

 The `initial` tag includes some roles that probably shouldn't be run a lot, because they download large files each time.
 So remove `initial` after you've run it once.

+It is important to use the `-K` flag with `ansible-playbook` instead of running as root, or the dconf configuration changes will not be applied to the correct user's profile.

 # TODO